-- (4) "launch" means to place or try to place a launch vehicle or reentry vehicle and any payload, crew, or space flight participant from Earth-
+(7) "launch" means to place or try to place a launch vehicle or reentry vehicle and any payload or human being from Earth-

-- (A) in a suborbital trajectory;
+(A) in a suborbital trajectory:

-- (B) in Earth orbit in outer space; or
+(B) in Earth orbit in outer space; or

-- (C) otherwise in outer space,
+(C) otherwise in outer space,

 including activities involved in the preparation of a launch vehicle or payload for launch, when those activities take place at a launch site in the United States.

-- (5) "launch property" means an item built for, or used in, the launch preparation or launch of a launch vehicle. - (6) "launch services" means- - (A) activities involved in the preparation of a launch vehicle, payload, crew (including crew training), or space flight participant for launch: and - (B) the conduct of a launch. - (7) "launch site" means the location on Earth from which a launch takes place (as defined in a license the Secretary issues or transfers under this chapter) and necessary facilities at that location.
+(8) "launch property" means an item built for, or used in, the launch preparation or launch of a launch vehicle.

+(9) "launch services" means-

+(A) activities involved in the preparation of a launch vehicle, payload, crew (including crew training), government astronaut, or space flight participant for launch; and

+(B) the conduct of a launch.

+(10) "launch site" means the location on Earth from which a launch takes place (as defined in a license the Secretary issues or transfers under this chapter) and necessary facilities at that location.

-- (8) "launch vehicle" means- (A) a vehicle built to operate in, or place a payload or human beings in, outer space;
+(11) "launch vehicle" means-

+(A) a vehicle built to operate in, or place a payload or human beings in, outer space; and

-- (B) a suborbital rocket. - (9) "obtrusive space advertising" means advertising in outer space that is capable of being recognized by a human being on the surface of the Earth without the aid of a telescope or other technological device. - (10) "payload" means an object that a person undertakes to place in outer space by means of a launch vehicle or reentry vehicle, including components of the vehicle specifically designed or adapted for that object.
+(B) a suborbital rocket.

+(12) "obtrusive space advertising" means advertising in outer space that is capable of being recognized by a human being on the surface of the Earth without the aid of a telescope or other technological device.

+(13) "payload" means an object that a person undertakes to place in outer space by means of a launch vehicle or reentry vehicle, including components of the vehicle specifically designed or adapted for that object.

-(11) except in section 50904(c), "permit" means an experimental permit issued under section 50906.
+(14) except in section 50904(c), "permit" means an experimental permit issued under section 50906.

-(12) "person" means an individual and an entity organized or existing under the laws of a State or country.
+(15) "person" means an individual and an entity organized or existing under the laws of a State or country.

-(13) "reenter" and "reentry" mean to return or attempt to return, purposefully, a reentry vehicle and its payload, crew, or space flight participants, if any, from Earth orbit or from outer space to Earth.
+(16) "reenter" and "reentry" mean to return or attempt to return, purposefully, a reentry vehicle and its payload or human beings, if any, from Earth orbit or from outer space to Earth.

-(14) "reentry services" means-
+(17) "reentry services" means-

-- (A) activities involved in the preparation of a reentry vehicle and payload, crew (including crew training), or space flight participant, if any, for reentry; and - (B) the conduct of a reentry.
+(A) activities involved in the preparation of a reentry vehicle and payload, crew (including crew training), government astronaut, or space flight participant, if any, for reentry; and

+(B) the conduct of a reentry.

-(15) "reentry site" means the location on Earth to which a reentry vehicle is intended to return (as defined in a license the Secretary issues or transfers under this chapter).
+(18) "reentry site" means the location on Earth to which a reentry vehicle is intended to return (as defined in a license the Secretary issues or transfers under this chapter).

-(16) "reentry vehicle" means a vehicle designed to return from Earth orbit or outer space to Earth, or a reusable launch vehicle designed to return from Earth orbit or outer space to Earth, substantially intact.
+(19) "reentry vehicle" means a vehicle designed to return from Earth orbit or outer space to Earth, or a reusable launch vehicle designed to return from Earth orbit or outer space to Earth, substantially intact.

-(17) "space flight participant" means an individual, who is not crew, carried within a launch vehicle or reentry vehicle.
+(20) "space flight participant" means an individual, who is not crew or a government astronaut, carried within a launch vehicle or reentry vehicle.
+(21) "State" means a State of the United

-(18) "State" means a State of the United States, the District of Columbia, and a territory or possession of the United States.
+(21) "State" means a State of the United States, the District of Columbia, and a territory or possession of the United States.

-(19) unless and until regulations take effect under section 50922(c)(2), "suborbital rocket" means a vehicle, rocket-propelled in whole or in part, intended for flight on a suborbital trajectory, and the thrust of which is greater than its lift for the majority of the rocketpowered portion of its ascent.

-(20) "suborbital trajectory" means the intentional flight path of a launch vehicle, reentry vehicle, or any portion thereof, whose vacuum instantaneous impact point does not leave the surface of the Earth.
+(22) unless and until regulations take effect under section 50922(c)(2), "suborbital rocket" means a vehicle, rocket-propelled in whole or in part, intended for flight on a suborbital trajectory, and the thrust of which is greater than its lift for the majority of the rocketpowered portion of its ascent.
+(23) "suborbital trajectory" means the intentional flight path of a launch vehicle, reentry vehicle, or any portion thereof, whose vacuum instantaneous impact point does not leave the surface of the Earth.

-(21) "third party" means a person except-
+(24) "third party" means a person except-